zaaraa-z/fun-projects/README.md

 20- **["Sortable List (Top-10 Game! - only for desktop)"](https://www.zarazamanian.com/demo/top-ten)**: this game kinda helps the user learn a bit about US geography!
 Try it!
 It is fun.

 21- **["Guess Number Outloud!
-Game"](https://www.zarazamanian.com/demo/guess-number-outloud)**: in this game you should guess the random number by talking! it was a good and fun practice for me to leran how to work with "Web Speech API".
+Game"](https://www.zarazamanian.com/demo/guess-number-outloud)**: in this game you should guess the random number by talking! it was a good and fun practice for me to learan how to work with "Web Speech API".

 ## Contact